INSTALLATION GUIDE

 Either side of a bend, tee or direction changeWithin 300mm of the fitting

-• Support against premature collapse in fire — BS 7671 Regulation 521.10.202 requires wiring systems to be supported such that they will not be liable to premature collapse in the event of fire, and this applies throughout the installation.
-For basket, that means using metal supports and fixings on escape routes rather than relying on plastic cable ties or fixings that would fail early in a fire and let cables fall.
+Regulation 521.10.202 requires wiring systems to be supported such that they will not be liable to premature collapse in the event of a fire.
+It applies throughout the installation, not only on escape routes.

 05 · Installation Guide